-- 9.25 The N.P.P.F; The Conservation of Habitats and Species Regulations 2017, and Core Strategy Policy CS11/Natura2000 Monitoring and Mitigation Strategy, establishes a strict regime for consideration of the impact of a development on both protected species and wildlife habitats. - 9.26 There are 3 separate issues to consider in relation to the above legislation and policy and the current proposal, being the ecology of the site itself, any recreational pressures on Natura 2000 sites and impact on protected species off-site.
+- 9.25 The N.P.P.F; The Conservation of Habitats and Species Regulations 2017, and Core strategy Policy CS11/Natura2000 Monitoring and Mitigation Strategy, establishes a strict regime for consideration of the impact of a development on both protected species and wildlife habitats. - 9.26 There are 3 separate issues to consider in relation to the above legislation and policy and the current proposal, being the ecology of the site itself, any recreational pressures on Natura 2000 sites and impact on protected species off-site. - 9.27 The applicant currently manages the land to the north of his dwelling as a wildlife site, and actively encourages bats/owls, hedgehogs and other species. - 9.28 An ecology report has been submitted that concludes that there is potential for wildlife to be present at the site, and with appropriate additional bio-diversity enhancement/extra nest-boxes, the development would not harm wildlife.
+The County ecologist confirms that the report is fit-for-purpose. - 9.29 The submitted HRA report concludes that there could be some impact on Natura2000 sites arising from visitor pressure, however it would not be significant ands the County Ecologist confirms that it could be dealt with via the Monitoring and Mitigation Strategy.
+The appropriate payment has been made.

-- 9.27 The applicant currently manages the land to the north of his dwelling as a wildlife site, and actively encourages bats/owls, hedgehogs and other species. - 9.28 The previously submitted ecology report concluded that there is potential for wildlife to be present at the site, and with appropriate additional bio-diversity enhancement/extra nest-boxes, the development would not harm wildlife.
-The County ecologist confirms that the report was fit-for-purpose. - 9.29 The submitted HRA report concludes that there could be some impact on Natura2000 sites arising from visitor pressure, however it would not be significant ands the County Ecologist confirmed that it could be dealt with via the Monitoring and Mitigation Strategy.
-The appropriate payment has been made. - 9.30 The key concern relates to the potential impact on protected species off-site.
-The applicant's own ecology report confirms the potential for water-voles with the drainage ditches adjacent to the site and where water-voles presence has been recorded nearby. - 9.31 The drainage proposals for the new dwelling include the disposal of surface-water run-off to the adjacent ditch network, with foul water utilising the existing dwellings package treatment plant, which also discharges to the same ditch network.
-There was a concern that the additional discharges had the potential to impact on watervoles of-site. - 9.32 Information relating to the final discharge position of the ditches (to assess potential for hydro-logical link to Natura2000 sites) remained outstanding at the time of the previous appliation, and the County Ecologist previously indicated that permission should not be granted until such time as a water-vole survey has been undertaken, and an assessment made as to the impact.
-Permission of the previous application was made based on the lack of information to make the appropriate assessment, and the Council would be failing in its statutory duty under The Conservation of Habitats and Species Regulations 2017 if permission was to be granted. - 9.33 In relation to the current proposal, the ditch system that would be used to discharge both foul and surface water, has been examined by officers of the Planning Department, and it has been found that this is in fact a land-locked ditch at times almost dry, and significantly, it has been found that it does not connect to the wider surface water network of ditches (that are known to contain water-voles). - 9.34 Circular 06/2005 makes it clear that the presence or otherwise of protected species and the extent to which they would be affected by a development proposal, should be established before the grant of permission, otherwise all material considerations have not been considered (i.e. the matter cannot therefore be subject to a condition) and the High Court has ruled that failure to make the
+- 9.30 The key concern relates to the potential impact on protected species off-site.
+The applicant's own ecology report confirms the potential for water-voles with the drainage ditches adjacent to the site and where water-voles presence has been recorded nearby. - 9.31 The drainage proposals for the new dwelling include the disposal of surface-water run-off to the adjacent ditch network, with foul water utilising the existing dwellings package treatment plant, which also discharges to the same ditch network. - 9.32 Information relating to the final discharge position of the ditches (to assess potential for hydro-logical link to Natura2000 sites) is outstanding, and the County Ecologist has indicated that permission should not be granted until such time as a water-vole survey has been undertaken, and an assessment made as to the impact. - 9.33 In the absence of such information/reports, the appropriate assessment by the competent authority (in this case the Local Planning Authority) cannot be made and the Council would be failing in its statutory duty under The Conservation of Habitats and Species Regulations 2017 if permission was to be granted. - 9.34 Circular 06/2005 makes it clear that the presence or otherwise of protected species and the extent to which they would be affected by a development proposal, should be established before the grant of permission, otherwise all material considerations have not been considered (i.e. the matter cannot therefore be subject to a condition) and the High Court has ruled that failure to make the appropriate assessment and proceeding straight to mitigation is a failure to comply with the Regulations, and makes any permission fundamentally flawed. - 9.35 In the absence of the water-vole report and information regarding the discharge position of the ditch, the L.P.A as the competent authority is unable to make the appropriate assessment and therefore cannot carry out its statutory duty under the above Regulations and therefore permission should not be granted. - 9.36 In discussions, the applicant has declined to provide the appropriate water-vole survey, and there is therefore no alternative under the above Regulations but to refuse permission.